oisinos3/SafeMotion/Motion Capture Files/FBX Files/Interactive Takes/readme.md

 ### File Contents

-The files in this folder are the most recent takes recorded, and are named to reflect their contents and required processing steps.

 ---

 * **`RigidBodies_Only` files:** These files contain only rigid bodies with no human skeletons or skeletal meshes.
 They **must be processed through the Blender addon** to be read by Unreal, as they lack a skeletal mesh or armature.